 Academic standing is based on both the student's GPA in the program and cumulative GPA.
 Academic records of all graduate students are reviewed at the end of each semester.
+BSN-DNP students will not progress to the NP coursework in the 3rd year of the program until the DNP Project Proposal is completed and approved.

-If a nursing graduate student earns a C grade in any course, they must repeat that course and cannot enroll in any subsequent course for which the course is a prerequisite.
+If a nursing graduate student earns a C grade in any course, they must repeat that course and cannot enroll in any subsequent course for which the course isa prerequisite.
 A subsequent grade of C in a course or any 2 C's across the DNP curriculum will result in dismissal from the program.
 In addition, a grade of D, F, or U in any course results in dismissal from the DNP program.
 See the NMSU System Academic Regulations under the heading of "Academic Probation and Suspension" for policies specific to graduate students.

 If the course for which the student earns a "C" grade includes a clinical component, the clinical hours must also be repeated even if the student had achieved satisfactory performance.
 Receiving an unsatisfactory grade may substantially affect student progress towards graduation.
 Re-enrollment is not automatic and is contingent upon a space available basis.
 Thus, if the student falls out of course sequence, the student may have to wait until space is available in another cohort.